 Courses at Stage 1 offer a systematic introduction to the discipline of History, partly by sampling some of the many different approaches that historians take in studying the past, and partly by an exploration of some of the major questions of theory and method with which they are concerned

 In first year, you will learn to think sociologically and explore the sociological imagination using up-to-date research, from studies on Facebook to romance and dating.
-Our key module Social Media and Cyber Lives allows students to critically reflect on the role of technology in our daily lives, from surveillance to “Big Data”.
+Our key module Digital Society allows students to critically reflect on the role of technology in our daily lives, from surveillance to “Big Data”.

 Courses are outlined below: